riceissa/issarice.com/wiki/product-reviews.md

 wish more people would write this kind of page: product reviews and ratings on purchasing sites like Amazon and on discussion sites like Reddit seem unreliable because as soon as it becomes common for people to do research on these sites, product sellers will try to game them by inserting fake reviews or paying people to write favorable reviews.
 Review sites using affiliate links also seem sketchy to me (it seems like any purchase is a good one, so there isn't much incentive to get people to buy the right things, and there is also an incentive to get people to buy _more_ things in general).
+Even something like Facebook can be a problem (if product companies can pay to have the newsfeed algorithm show positive reviews of itself and negative reviews of competitors).
 Decentralized product reviews on small personal websites seem much harder to game, and I get to look at the reviewer's general personality and writing along with the product reviews.

 # Linode (web hosting)